Trump orders colleges to prove they don't consider race in admissions

-WASHINGTON (AP) — President Donald Trump on Thursday signed an executive order requiring colleges to submit data to prove they do not consider race in admissions.
+WASHINGTON (AP) — Colleges will be required to submit data to prove they do not consider race in admissions under a new policy ordered Thursday by President Donald Trump.

 In 2023, the Supreme Court ruled against the use of affirmative action in admissions but said colleges may still consider how race has shaped students’ lives if applicants share that information in their admissions essays.

-The role of race in admissions has featured in the administration's battle against some of the nation's most elite colleges — viewed by Republicans as liberal hotbeds.
-For example, the executive order is similar to parts of recent settlement agreements the government negotiated with Brown University and Columbia University, restoring their federal research money.
+The role of race in admissions has featured in the Trump administration's battle against some of the nation's most elite colleges — viewed by Republicans as liberal hotbeds.
+For example, the new policy is similar to parts of recent settlement agreements the government negotiated with Brown University and Columbia University, restoring their federal research money.
 The universities agreed to give the government data on the race, grade point average and standardized test scores of applicants, admitted students and enrolled students.
-The schools also agreed to an audit by the government and to release admissions statistics to the public.
+The schools also agreed to be audited by the government and to release admissions statistics to the public.

-Conservatives have argued that despite the Supreme Court ruling, colleges have continued to consider race through proxy measures.
+Conservatives have argued that despite the Supreme Court ruling, colleges have continued to consider race.

-The executive order makes the same argument.
-“The lack of available admissions data from universities — paired with the rampant use of ‘diversity statements’ and other overt and hidden racial proxies — continues to raise concerns about whether race is actually used in admissions decisions in practice,” said a fact sheet shared by the White House ahead of the Thursday signing.
+"The persistent lack of available data — paired with the rampant use of ‘diversity statements’ and other overt and hidden racial proxies — continues to raise concerns about whether race is actually used in admissions decisions in practice,” says the memorandum signed by Trump.

+The memo directs Education Secretary Linda McMahon to require colleges to report more data “to provide adequate transparency into admissions.”
+The National Center for Education Statistics will collect new data, including the race and sex of colleges' applicants, admitted students and enrolled students, the Education Department said in a statement.

+If colleges fail to submit timely, complete and accurate data, McMahon can take action under Title IV of the Higher Education Act of 1965, which outlines requirements for colleges receiving federal financial aid for students, according to the memo.

 The first year of admissions data after the Supreme Court ruling showed no clear pattern in how colleges' diversity changed.
 Results varied dramatically from one campus to the next.